singh-abhinash/Core-Java-Concepts-Primer/CoreJavaConceptsPrimer/bin/README.md

 ## Core Features:

-* Detailed examples of fundamental Java concepts such as object-oriented programming, data types, loops, exception handling, and more.
+* Detailed examples of fundamental Java concepts such as object-oriented programming, data types, loops, exception handling, and many more.
 * In-depth coverage of advanced topics including multithreading, collections framework, and lambda expressions.
 * Interview preparation section with common coding problems and solutions.